mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 This command starts a web server with a chat interface for your agent.
 You can access the web interface at (http://localhost:8000).
-Select your agent at the upper right corner and type a request.
+Select your agent at the upper left corner and type a request.

 ![adk-web-dev-ui-chat.png](/adk-docs/assets/adk-web-dev-ui-chat.png)